VictoriaMetrics/VictoriaMetrics/docs/README.md

   -maxLabelsPerTimeseries int
      The maximum number of labels accepted per time series.
 Superfluous labels are dropped.
 In this case the vm_metrics_with_dropped_labels_total metric at /metrics page is incremented (default 30)
   -memory.allowedBytes size
      Allowed size of system memory VictoriaMetrics caches may occupy.
 This option overrides -memory.allowedPercent if set to a non-zero value.
 Too low a value may increase the cache miss rate usually resulting in higher CPU and disk IO usage.
-Too high a value may evict too much data from OS page cache resulting in higher disk IO usage
+Too high a value may evict too much data from the OS page cache resulting in higher disk IO usage
      Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 0) -memory.allowedPercent float
      Allowed percent of system memory VictoriaMetrics caches may occupy.
 See also -memory.allowedBytes.
 Too low a value may increase cache miss rate usually resulting in higher CPU and disk IO usage.
-Too high a value may evict too much data from OS page cache which will result in higher disk IO usage (default 60)
+Too high a value may evict too much data from the OS page cache which will result in higher disk IO usage (default 60)
   -metricsAuthKey string
      Auth key for /metrics endpoint.
 It must be passed via authKey query arg.
 It overrides httpAuth.* settings -opentsdbHTTPListenAddr string